Generalized chromatic functions: Bases for Using Generalized Chromatic Functions

 Let $G$ be an edge-coloured digraph.
 Recall that $P(G,p)$ is the number of ways that one can properly colour the vertices of $G$ with $p$ colours.
 The following theorem shows that $P(G,p)$ is a polynomial in $p$.

-\begin{Theorem} For any edge-coloured digraph $G$, $P(G,p)$ is a polynomial in $p$. \end{Theorem}
+\begin{theorem} For any edge-coloured digraph $G$, $P(G,p)$ is a polynomial in $p$. \end{theorem}

-\begin{proof} Note that when we set the first $p$ variables of $\GX_G(x)$ equal to $1$ and all others to $0$, we have $P(G,p)$.
+\begin{proof} \fa{Note that when we set the first $p$ variables of $\GX_G(x)$ equal to $1$ and all others to $0$, we have $P(G,p)$.
 Since $\GX_G(x)$ is a quasisymmetric function by Proposition~\ref{prop:gcfisqsym}, it is a linear combination of the monomial basis elements of $\QSym(x)$.
-Thus, we only need to show that for any composition $\alpha=(\alpha_1,\alpha_2,\dots,\alpha_k)$, is a polynomial in $p$.
-Note that is equal to the number of strictly increasing sequences of length $k$ with elements in $[p]$.
-This number is equal to ${p \choose k}$, which is a polynomial in $p$. \end{proof}
+Thus, we only need to show that for any composition $\alpha=(\alpha_1,\alpha_2,\dots,\alpha_k)$,

+is a polynomial in $p$.
+Note that this is equal to the number of monomials appearing in $M_{\alpha}(x_1,x_2,\dots,x_p)$.
+The number of these monomials is the number of ways of choosing $k$ of the $p$ variables, which is ${p \choose k}$, a polynomial in $p$.} \end{proof}

-In \cite{CvW}, Cho and van Willigenburg constructed an infinite family of bases using chromatic symmetric functions of graphs.
+In \cite{CvW}, Cho and van Willigenburg constructed an infinite family of bases for $\Sym(x)$ using chromatic symmetric functions of graphs.
 In the following theorem, we construct an infinite family of bases for $\QSym(x)$ using generalized chromatic functions.